Fiction

 Movistar Plus+

-Probably the most famous and influential Irish writer of recent years is Sally Rooney.
-Her best-known book, "Normal People", was adapted into a universally acclaimed series that launched the careers of Paul Mescal and Daisy Edgar-Jones.
+Probably the most famous and media-savvy Irish writer of recent years is Sally Rooney.
+Her best-known book, "Normal People"," was adapted to unanimous critical acclaim and launched the careers of Paul Mescal and Daisy Edgar-Jones.
 Marianne and Connell meet in high school and, despite coming from very different backgrounds, begin an on-again, off-again love story that endures.
-A love that marks a turning point in their lives."
+A love that marks a turning point in their lives.

 Disney+